SumoLogic/sumologic-documentation/docs/integrations/app-development/opentelemetry/jira.md

 This section provides instructions for configuring log collection for Jira running on a non-Kubernetes environment for the Sumo Logic App for Jira.
 Sumo Logic supports the collection of logs from Jira server in standalone environments.

-Follow the instructions to set up log collection:
+Follow the instructions to set up log collection.

 The Jira app uses the following log types: